zelhajou/42cursus-minishell/README.md

 ### Steps for building the parser and AST (Abstract Syntax Tree)

-1. **Syntax Error Checking**: This involves verifying whether the input string adheres to the shell's syntax rules.
+- **Syntax Error Checking**: This involves verifying whether the input string adheres to the shell's syntax rules.
 It checks for unclosed quotes, and misuse of redirection or pipe symbols.
 Syntax error checking ensures that the input can be correctly interpreted and executed.
-2. **Tokenization**: This step breaks the input string into meaningful pieces, known as tokens.
+- **Tokenization**: This step breaks the input string into meaningful pieces, known as tokens.
 Tokens can be commands, arguments, redirection operators (`<`, `>`, `>>`, `<<`), pipe symbols (`|`), and environment variable identifiers.
 Tokenization simplifies the parsing process by converting the input string into a format that's easier to analyze.
-3. **Parsing**: During parsing, tokens are analyzed to understand their syntactical relationship.
+- **Parsing**: During parsing, tokens are analyzed to understand their syntactical relationship.
 This step involves constructing a representation of the input that reflects the user's intention.
 Depending on the complexity of the shell, this could mean building an abstract syntax tree (AST) or a simpler structure.
-4. **AST Construction**:
+- **AST Construction**:
     - **Commands**: Nodes in the AST represent commands along with their arguments.
 These nodes are fundamental to understanding what actions the shell needs to perform.
     - **Redirections**: Redirection nodes are created to represent input and output redirections.
 These nodes are attached to command nodes to modify how the commands read their input or write their output.
     - **Pipelines**: When a pipe is encountered, a pipeline node links command nodes together, indicating that the output of one command serves as the input to another.
     - **Environment Variable Expansion**: This can be handled as part of command parsing or immediately before command execution.
 It involves replacing environment variable identifiers with their corresponding values.

-5. **Execution AST**: After the AST is built, it is traversed to execute the commands it represents.
+- **Execution AST**: After the AST is built, it is traversed to execute the commands it represents.
 This involves:
     - Executing built-in commands directly within the shell.
     - Launching external commands by creating new processes.
     - Setting up redirections as specified by the redirection nodes.
     - Managing pipelines by connecting the stdout of one command to the stdin of the next.

-#### Designing a Syntax Error Checker
+#### a.
+Designing a Syntax Error Checker

 the syntax error checker will be responsible for identifying and reporting syntax errors in the user input.